Advertisement

 Bernedoodle training

-Bernedooodles do love spending lots of time around their people, as they are deeply social family dogs who adore company.
+Bernedooodles love spending lots of time around their people, as they are deeply social family dogs who adore company.
 Getting your puppy used to spending time alone will be very helpful in preventing separation anxiety at a later stage in life.

 Bernedoodle temperament